-The National Health Service Corps expects that a scholar will fulfill their obligation at the National Health Service Corps-approved site(s) identified in the Bureau of Health Workforce Customer Service Portal.
-However, the National Health Service Corps understands that circumstances may arise that require a scholar to leave the initial site and complete service at another National Health Service Corps-approved site.
-If a scholar believes they can no longer continue working at the approved site, the scholar should discuss the situation and/or concerns with management at the National Health Service Corps-approved site and contact the National Health Service Corps immediately through the Bureau of Health Workforce Customer Service Portal.
+The National Health Service Corps expects that a scholar will fulfill their obligation at the National Health Service Corps-approved site(s) identified in their My BHW Account.
+However, the National Health Service

+Corps understands that circumstances may arise that require a scholar to leave the initial site and complete service at another National Health Service Corps-approved site.
+If a scholar believes they can no longer continue working at the approved site, the scholar should discuss the situation and/or concerns with management at the National Health Service Corps-approved site and contact the National Health Service Corps immediately through their My BHW Account.